wangshun1121/NeoPredPipe/RecognitionPotential.md

 # Use 'python ./NeoRecoPo.py --help' to view the full list of options'.

 python ./NeoRecoPo.py --neopred_in=<predictions from NeoPredPipe> --neoreco_out=<output.txt> --fastas=<directory of fasta files for samples created in previous step>
+# if running for indel mutations, specify it with the option --indel
+python ./NeoRecoPo.py --neopred_in=<indel predictions from NeoPredPipe> --neoreco_out=<output.txt> --fastas=<directory of fasta files for samples created in previous step> --indel
 ```

 ## Output